stu-bell/ExcelDarkMode/README.md

 For dark mode to work for these cells, you need to re-apply a cell style to these cells.
 Beware that this will remove ALL additional formatting on the cell that isn't defined in a style.

 There's a macro `ResetStyles` to assist removing additional formatting so you can apply styles properly to a pre-existing workbook.
 Use with caution.
 Either save a copy of the file or copy the formatting/sheet to a new workbook to save the original formatting until you're happy with your changes.
+In some cases you may be better off selecting individual regions, clearing formatting manually.

 It may take a bit of time to undo formatting and replace with proper cell styles for a pre-existing Workbook but this is good practice and should hopefully be a one-off activity.
 Or just accept that not all cells will be darkened.